-There are three sweet indulges offered at Leaky Cauldron, and you can’t go wrong with any of them.
+There are three sweet indulgences offered at Leaky Cauldron, and you can’t go wrong with any of them.

 Chocolate Potted Cream – $4.49

 The latest addition to the Butterbeer family is the sibling to the Chocolate Potted Cream seen above.
-The best way to describe this treat is a Butterbeer flavored pudding.
-Unlike Butterbeer Ice-cream, the potted cream isn’t extremely sweet.
-It is also topped with a dab of whipped cream.
-It’s served in a glass jar that is not a souvenir.
+The best way to describe this treat is a Butterbeer-flavored pudding.
+Unlike Butterbeer ice cream, the potted cream isn’t extremely sweet, though it is topped with a dab of whipped cream.
+It’s served in a glass jar that is not, unfortunately, a souvenir.

 Sticky Toffee Pudding – $6.99

 Definitely bring someone along to share this sticky, caramelly goodness.
 A warm, ooey, gooey toffee-flavored bread pudding is topped with melty vanilla ice cream and a flowing layer of sticky, caramel-like treacle syrup.

 With such heavy entrees offered at The Leaky Cauldron, it is nice to have a dessert that is on the lighter side – although one that is still full of flavor.
 Heavy cream is blended with honey, then layered with raspberries and raspberry jam.
 Toasted oats are placed on top to add a little crunch.

 Those ingenious Weasley brothers are perhaps most famous for their sweets that produce interesting side effects perfect for practical jokes and getting out of school.
 While the treats available in the Weasleys’ Wizarding Wheezes shop are suitable for Muggle consumption, they do come with a warning label printed on the back indicating that there may – or may not – be magical effects associated with the consumption of such treats.